 How is the rate calculated?

-The way Sofr is calculated incorporates all of the trades in
+The way SOFR is calculated incorporates all of the trades

 measures overnight Treasury collateral transactions, as well as